Dmi3yy/catanatron/docs/source/analytics.rst

 ``board``
     Global board information.
 Includes robber position, player production stats and which player holds the longest road or largest army.
+``board_tensor``
+    3‑D matrix representing the board state as used for machine learning experiments.
+The tensor is returned as nested lists.
 ``available_actions``
     List of the playable actions for the current turn.
 Each action description contains a human readable ``description``, ``strategic_value``, ``risk_level``